PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 adjacent non-store evidence boundary and characterize it before production changes.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Channel Slice/Pad/Mul direct-summary characterization

+The direct late site currently assigns the raw two-result cluster tuple and immediately feeds it to `summarize_channel_slice_pad_mul_mutations`.
+The tuple has no other consumer, and the normalized summary is unconsumed.
+The nested raw wrapper remains a required callback for terminal Slice/Concat recovery and must not be removed.

+The new characterization fixes that exact boundary and adds a strict xfail requiring a pass-module `run_channel_slice_pad_mul_summary(context)` owner at the direct site while preserving the raw wrapper.
+Sequential core-only validation completed with `1 passed, 1 xfailed in 0.14s`; targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, add the direct summary owner, replace only the two direct evidence statements, update owner-aware neighboring contracts, and retain the raw callback wrapper.
+Continue with commits and pushes only; never create, update, or reopen a pull request.